Top 6 Pokemon Cards: Gym Challenge Expansion

 Hopefully today's list highlighted some awesome Pokemon and let old fans revisit classic cards.
 The Gym Challenge collection remains one of my personal favorites, and I'd love to see more Gym Leaders featured in the future.

-For now, feel free to vote for your favorite card, and I'll see you at our next Pokemon countdown!
+For now, feel free to vote for your favorite card, and I'll see you at our next expansion countdown: the Neo Genesis set!